chesteklab/LINK_dataset/analysis/bci_decoding/readme.md

 ## 4. Make plots

-`plot_same_day_performance.py` makes a plot of the performance of the models on the same day.
+`bci_decoding_plots.py` creates the plot seen in the publication.
 Make sure to choose the correct results file to plot.

-`plot_performance_over_time.py` plots the average performance of models relative to the training day.